crowdcover/moabi/_posts/blog/2014-10-02-concours-cartographe.md

   * its purpose
   * its intent

-Please send map files (jpg, PDF, PNG formats) can be sent to Herve Kashongwe: "hkashongwe@gmail.com"
+Please send map files (jpg, PDF, PNG formats) can be sent to Herve Kashongwe: <a href="mailto:hkashongwe@gmail.com">hkashongwe@gmail.com</a>.

 Records including maps produced manually to be filed in OSFAC at the following address:OSFAC, 14 Avenue du Sergent Moke, Concession Safricas, District Socimat, Common Ngaliema, Kinshasa.

-For questions, please email hkashongwe@gmail.com
+For questions, please email <a href="mailto:hkashongwe@gmail.com">hkashongwe@gmail.com</a>.

-To keep updated on the competition and learn who wins by liking us at facebook.com/moabimapping and following us on Twitter *@moabimaps*
+To keep updated on the competition and learn who wins by liking us on facebook at [Moabi Mapping](//facebook.com/moabimapping) and following us on Twitter [@moabimaps](//twitter.com/MoabiMaps).

 ### Members of the Moabi selection committee: